3sidedcube/ThunderCloud/README.md

 - Run `carthage update --platform ios` to fetch the ThunderCloud dependencies
 - Drag `ThunderCloud`, `ThunderTable`, `ThunderRequest`, `ThunderCollection`, and `ThunderBasics` into your project's _Embedded Binaries_ section from the `Carthage/Build` folder.
 - Add the Build Phases script step as defined [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)
+- Add the [quickInstall.sh](quickInstall.sh) script to your project.
+This will, when run, checkout any Carthage dependencies & download the AppThinner script into your project & mark it as executable.

 ## Manual